jonasmalacofilho/robrt/README.md

 Docker container; the thing is, each build can choose, or even create, the Docker image it will run in.

+There's no UI.
+Yeah, Robrt is (_still?_) geeky like that.
+On the other hand, it can post customizable messages on Slack and add customizable commit statuses on GitHub (commit statuses are shown in the branch list and in each pull request).

 # Usage